midsbie/selectoroid/README.md

 ## Building Artifacts & Publishing to NPM

-Follow these steps to build the Selectoroid artifacts and publish the library to NPM.
+Follow these steps to build the Selectoroid artifacts and publish the libraries to NPM.
 All commands should be executed from the repository's root directory:

 1. Run the linter to ensure there are no warnings or errors.
 Address any issues before proceeding: